A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: Experimental setup and evaluation

 \subsection{Noise impact on model performance}

-As there is inherent noise from EDA tools, the data with noise collected from EDA tools and used in our ML-based flow can affect the DR solution quality.
-To study the impact of noise on the model accuracy and DR outcomes from ML-based flow, we add Gaussian noise $\mathcal{N}(0,\sigma)$ to labels and train the models using the datasets with noise.
-A set of $\sigma$ values (0, 0.01, 0.05, 0.1) are selected to evaluate the robustness of the models to the noise with different standard variations.
-We generate noise matrices in the same shape of our training dataset by three different random seeds for each $\sigma$ value and add each noise matrix to the training dataset separately.
-We take the average value on the three prediction values from the models trained by three different training datasets as our prediction result.
-Then, we compare the results from a modified ML-based flow, where the ML models are replaced by the models trained with noise data to the results from the original ML-based flow.
+\blueHL{As there is inherent noise from EDA tools, the data with noise collected from EDA tools and used in our ML-based flow can affect the DR solution quality.
+To study the impact of noise on the model accuracy and DR outcomes from the ML-based flow, we add Gaussian noise $\mathcal{N}(0,\sigma)$ to labels and train the models using the datasets with noise.
+A set of $\sigma$ values (0, 0.01, 0.05, 0.1) are selected to evaluate the robustness of the models to the noise with different standard deviations.
+We generate noise matrices that have the same dimension with our training dataset using three different random seeds for each $\sigma$ value, then add each noise matrix to the training dataset separately.
+We take the average value of the three predictions from the models trained by the three different training datasets as our prediction result.
+Then, we compare the results from a modified ML-based flow (where the ML models are replaced by the models trained with noisy data) to the results from the original ML-based flow.}

-In Table~\ref{tbl:noise-accuracy}, the prediction errors of models trained by noise data are compared to the traditional estimation and the prediction from models trained by a dataset without adding noise.
-According to the results for $\sigma = 0.01$, ML models can handle the noise with $\sigma = 0.01$ value in most testcases except the maximum \%error for wire delay of bp\_fe in 45nm and the maximum and standard deviation of \%error for wire slew of bp\_be in 45nm denoted in red, which means no improvement compared to the estimation from traditional methods.
+\blueHL{In Table~\ref{tbl:noise-accuracy}, the prediction errors of models trained with noisy data are compared to the traditional estimation and the prediction from models trained with a dataset without added noise.
+According to the results for $\sigma = 0.01$, ML models can handle the noise with $\sigma = 0.01$ value in most cases; the exceptions are maximum \%error for wire delay of bp\_fe in 45nm, and maximum and standard deviation of \%error for wire slew of bp\_be in 45nm.
+These are denoted in red, indicating no improvement compared to the estimation from traditional methods.
 According to the results for $\sigma = 0.05$, the ML models perform better on four out of five designs for both wire delay and wire delay.
-However, when $\sigma = 0.1$ that is approximately equal to the maximum wire delay and $2\times$ maximum slew in our datasets, the prediction from the models trained by noise data cannot make accurate predictions for most designs.
+However, when $\sigma = 0.1$, which is approximately equal to the maximum wire delay and $2\times$ maximum slew in our datasets, the models trained by noisy data cannot make accurate predictions for most designs.}